- ICH GCP

 Additionally, recent data have suggested that lymphocyte subsets exhibit differential sensitivity to radiation, with helper CD4+ T cells being more sensitive than cytotoxic CD8+ T cells in glioblastoma (GBM) treated with RT and temozolomide, and naïve T cells more sensitive than memory T cells in prostate cancer.

 Based on existing data on the effects of irradiation on total lymphocyte count and the effects on subsets of T cells, the investigators have created a lymphodepletion predictive algorithm.
 In this clinical trial, the investigators will test whether optimized SBRT plans lead to lower lymphocyte depletion and whether the algorithm can accurately predict lymphocyte decreases following SBRT.
-Optimized SBRT plans will meet all standard of care dose-volume objectives for SBRT and for protection of organs-at-risk (OAR), but will also reduce radiation to the regional great vessels, lungs, and heart beyond what is currently optimized to reduce the integral dose to circulating blood/lymphocytes.
+Optimized SBRT plans will meet all standard of care dose-volume objectives for SBRT and for the protection of organs-at-risk (OAR), but will also minimize radiation exposure to circulating blood and lymphatics, including the heart, great-vessels, lymph-node-stations, and thoracic-spine beyond what is currently optimized to reduce the integral dose to circulating blood/lymphocytes.
 This study will allow us to evaluate the performance of our predictive algorithm for post-SBRT decrease in lymphocyte count and to determine whether additional steps in SBRT planning will deliver lower risk of post-SBRT decreases in lymphocyte count.

 Study Type